Clinical UM Guideline

 Not Medically Necessary:

-ESIs are considered not medically necessary when the criteria specified above are not met, or when any of the following apply:
+ESIs are considered not medically necessary when the criteria specified above are not met, and for all other indications including, but not limited to:

 The following codes for treatments and procedures applicable to this guideline are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.